Terms of Business

 We search our records to protect you from conflicts of interest.
 Where a conflict arises or may arise (for example, where we find that your opponent is or has been our client), we may not be able to accept or continue working on your matter.
 We may act for two or more of you if there is no conflict.
 If a conflict arises during our retainer then we may have to cease to act for one or more of you.

-We may have to ask you for information confirming your identity.
+we may ask you for information confirming your identity.
 You must comply with requests for proof of identity as set out in our letter of engagement, and if requested, you will meet us to enable us to verify your identity.
 If you fail to comply with requests for identity, we may be unable to act for you.
 We are required to monitor transactions and maintain records relating to your identity, and we may ask you to provide updated proof of identity from time to time.

 If you are a director or other representative acting on behalf of a company, we are entitled to assume that the instructions we may receive from you have been authorised by the Company.

-B. Right to Cancel
+B: Right to Cancel

 Agreed Fees are non-refundable even if your circumstances change.
 The money you pay is not considered as client money and therefore is not subject to the protections of the Solicitors Regulation Authority (SRA) Compensation Fund.